Business Metrics¶

 Time granularity¶

 Define a metric once, query it at any granularity.
-The default_granularity sets the default, but consumers can override it:
+The granularity: value sets the default, but consumers can override it at query time:

 granularity=daygranularity=weekgranularity=monthgranularity=quartergranularity=year